 You will need access to a computer or mobile device that connects to the internet.
 The 23andMe website supports the latest versions of Chrome, Safari, Firefox, and Internet Explorer (IE).
 We recommend using the most up-to-date browser version available.
 You will also need access to a valid email address from which you can send and receive messages in order to set up a 23andMe account.

-*The 23andMe PGS test uses qualitative genotyping to detect clinically relevant variants in the genomic DNA of adults from saliva collected using a collection device (Oragene·DX model OGD-500.001) for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
+*The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
 It is not intended to diagnose any disease.
-The relevance of each report varies based on ethnicity.
+Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
-These reports are not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication or how much of a medication you should take.
+The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 Our carrier status reports can be used to determine carrier status, but cannot determine if you have two copies of any genetic variant.
-These carrier reports are not intended to tell you anything about your risk for developing a disease in the future or anything about the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
-For Gaucher Disease Type 1, we provide a single report that includes information on both carrier status and genetic health risk.
-The 23andMe PGS Carrier Status report for Bloom Syndrome is indicated for the detection of the BLMAsh variant in the BLM gene, and is most relevant for people of Ashkenazi Jewish descent.
-The Late-onset Alzheimer’s Disease genetic health risk report is indicated for reporting of the ε4 variant in the APOE gene and describes if a person has a variant associated with an increased risk of developing late-onset Alzheimer’s disease.
-The ε4 variant included in this report is found and has been studied in many ethnicities.
-Detailed risk estimates have been studied the most in people of European descent.
-The Parkinson’s Disease genetic health risk report (i) is indicated for reporting of the G2019S variant in the LRRK2 gene, and the N370S variant in the GBA gene, (ii) describes if a person has variants associated with an increased risk of developing Parkinson’s disease, and (iii) is most relevant for people of European, Ashkenazi Jewish, and North African Berber descent.
+These carrier reports are not intended to tell you anything about your risk for developing a disease in the future, the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
+For certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.
+For important information and limitations regarding each genetic health risk report, visit https://www.23andme.com/test-info/.